wwarthen/RomWBW/Source/Images/cpnet12/readme.txt

 ***********************************************************************

 This directory contains the CP/M 2.2 client tools for CP/NET.
-These tools work only with the MT011 RC2014 module.
+These tools work only with the MT011 RCBus module.

 All of these files come from Douglas Miller.
 Please refer to https://github.com/durgadas311/cpnet-z80 for more information and